Ruslan3811/cinema_site/README.md

 # Added pagination for main page
 It works if user looks page with full list of films or uses filter

+# Added searching movies with search bar
+Users can find a movie by title